 For SLES 15 and RHEL 9, Native NVMe Multipathing is enabled by default and no additional configuration is required.

-Access NVMe volumes for virtual device targets
+Access NVMe volumes for virtual device targets in E-Series - Linux (NVMe over InfiniBand)

 You can configure the I/O directed to the device target based on which OS (and by extension multipathing method) you are using.